AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

     `*` When a log-in is required to access and submit forms, add such users to  forms-users group.
 It allows the users to log-in to access and submit available forms.

-1. Install and set up development tools and dispatcher Install and configure local deveopment tools to customize default adaptive forms functionality, create a new custom component, create a custom prefill service, or modify default configurations of an FaaCS instance apart from creating adaptive forms on a local development enviroment.
+1. Install and set up development tools and dispatcher Install and configure local deveopment tools to customize default adaptive forms functionality, create a new custom component, create a custom prefill service, or modify default configurations of an AEM Forms as a Cloud Service instance apart from creating adaptive forms on a local development enviroment.
 For detailed instructions see, [Local Development Environment Set up](https://docs.adobe.com/content/help/en/experience-manager-learn/cloud-service/local-development-environment-set-up/overview.html).
-You can deploy the changes or customization directly to a FaaCS instance from your local deveopment instance via the git repository included with your FaaCS environment.
+You can deploy the changes or customization directly to a AEM Forms as a Cloud Service instance from your local deveopment instance via the git repository included with your AEM Forms as a Cloud Service environment.

-1. Configure FaaCS SDK
+1. Configure AEM Forms as a Cloud Service SDK

     1. Open your IDE.
 Open the Archetype project and POM file of the project.